cfujiname/bookmark-challenge/README.md

 ## User story 1

 ```
-As a user,
+As a user
-So I can see all my bookmarks
+So I can access websites quickly
 I want to see a complete list of my bookmarks
 ```